rozek/node-red-openai-api/README.md

 This repository contains flows for [Node-RED](https://nodered.org/) which replicate the [Open AI API](https://platform.openai.com/docs/api-reference/introduction).
 This allows users to route requests to Open AI products through their own (or a hosted) Node-RED server, giving them full control over all requests.

+Possible use cases could be:

+* log any requests to the Open AI - either for reporting reasons or just to learn how other scripts (like [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) or [BabyAGI](https://github.com/yoheinakajima/babyagi)) use this API to reach their goals;
+* don't give your Open AI API key to potentially dangerous scripts!
+Instead, configure it in these flows only and configure your untrusted scripts to use these endpoints as a proxy;
-In the simplest case, people could just forward any request to Open AI and log what has been sent.
-But they could also provide their own implementations - e.g., based on other flows which use [LLaMA](https://github.com/rozek/node-red-flow-llama), [Stanford Alpaca](https://github.com/rozek/node-red-flow-alpaca), or GPT4All [filtered](https://github.com/rozek/node-red-flow-gpt4all-filtered) or [unfiltered](https://github.com/rozek/node-red-flow-gpt4all-unfiltered) or [GPT4All-J](https://github.com/rozek/node-red-flow-gpt4all-j) instead of Open AI models - giving them even more control with respect to
+* replace some (or all) requests to the Open AI API by your own implementations - e.g., based on other flows which use [LLaMA](https://github.com/rozek/node-red-flow-llama), [Stanford Alpaca](https://github.com/rozek/node-red-flow-alpaca), or GPT4All [filtered](https://github.com/rozek/node-red-flow-gpt4all-filtered) or [unfiltered](https://github.com/rozek/node-red-flow-gpt4all-unfiltered) or [GPT4All-J](https://github.com/rozek/node-red-flow-gpt4all-j)

+In any case, this proxy gives you much more control over Open AI API requests with respect to

 * data privacy,
 * safety and
 * costs.

-Being compatible with the Open AI API allows them to use their Node-RED implementations in software which was initially based on Open AI products - such as [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).

 ![a small detail of the whole Open AI API replica](OpenAI-API_detail.png)